CleveTok3125/AniYT/README.md

    For example `ani-yt tracker --help` will print help for `ani-tracker`

 ## Android
+- Android devices running on aarch64 installed via Python wheel will get `ImportError` because termux uses bionic instead of glibc.\
+   Fix by rebuilding the extension, can refer/use [this script](https://github.com/CleveTok3125/AniYT/blob/main/tools/tmx-ext-rebuild).\
+   *By default, running `pip uninstall` will not remove user-added files, so they need to be removed manually when uninstalling/upgrading.*
 - For Android, use MPV with youtube-dl built-in.
 Refer to [this link](https://github.com/mpv-android/mpv-android/pull/58)\
    In addition, you can use MPV on [Termux-x11](https://github.com/termux/termux-x11).
 Refer [this setup instructions](https://github.com/termux/termux-x11?tab=readme-ov-file#Setup-instructions).
 - In `--mpv-player termux-x11` mode, `gestures.lua` script will be loaded by default if present to provide mouse/touch gestures.
 See [setup instructions](https://github.com/CleveTok3125/AniYT-mpv-gestures?tab=readme-ov-file#setup-instructions) for usage.
 This mode will select monitor 1 by default and send the mpv run command through it instead of having to use the command line in the graphical session. **Requires `mpv-x`**\